Treprostinil INHALED (Tyvaso®)

 It is expected that most insurance plans will pay for inhaled treprostinil prescriptions; however, plans with a set co-payment may result in additional cost to the patient.

 Medicaid and most state-run insurance plans will pay for inhaled treprostinil.
-Medicare will also cover inhaled treprostinil in most cases under the part D component of that program.
+Medicare will also cover inhaled treprostinil in most cases under Part D.

-There are a number of patient assistance program offers options to cover either partial or full drug costs for any patient with qualifying financial circumstances.
-To find the most appropriate program United Therapeutics® has created ASSIST (877-864-8437).
-Caring Voice Coalition (888-267-1440), an organization that provides grants to assist with drug cost for patients with chronic illnesses, may also provide coverage if the patient qualifies for such assistance.
+There are a number of patient assistance program options to cover either partial or full drug costs for any patient providing evidence of adequate financial need.
+To find the most appropriate program, United Therapeutics® has created ASSIST (877-864-8437).
+Caring Voice Coalition (888-267-1440), an organization that provides grants to assist with drug cost for patients with chronic illnesses, may also provide coverage if the patient proves a need for such assistance.

 What are frequent side effects of inhaled treprostinil?